Algorithmic-Bitcoin/abtc-miner-electron/README.md

     keccak256(new_height, last_nonce, my_account, my_nonce) <= current_target
     ```

     The core code is determine if your calculated target is smaller than current target.
-The target changed every 3 blocks, which means 30 minutes theoretically speaking.
+The target changed every 6 blocks, which means 6 minutes theoretically speaking.

-## Donation

-Please denote ABTC to us at `0x276Fd60790e458df29D972cc8D83783350Bc0cc0`, which will be used for the early community promotion.